Create. Share. Engage.

 Jonathan Murphy:

-Yes, and also, too, is if you have those occupational profiles definded in the standards, if you have somebody who is, say, a faculty administrator and wants to aspire to become a programme director, what you can just say,'Right, there's the portfolio for programme director.
+Yes, and also, too, is if you have those occupational profiles defined in the standards, if you have somebody who is, say, a faculty administrator and wants to aspire to become a programme director, what you can just say,'Right, there's the portfolio for programme director.
 Those are the skills you need to now get.
 You have X, Y, and Z. You're missing these ones, A, B, C, so you go off and get A, B, C, and then we can talk about you getting a role as programme director.'
 And the same if you got a programme director who wants to become a faculty head, you can do exactly the same,'Here's the faculty head occupational profile, and you've got X. You need to get the other bits.'
 In my workplace learning module I teach, that's what I'm saying to people, in an L&D department, if you want to really become a learning organisation, you should be creating occupational profiles for every role.
-And then you could use the ePortfolio to manage people achieving those and people evidencing it, so that when they go to HR, they can say, 'Look, here's my portfolio.
+And then you could use the ePortfolio to manage people achieving those and people evidencing it.
+So that when they go to HR, they can say, 'Look, here's my portfolio.
 My manager has signed off on all my bits and pieces, and I've got all these skills now, so I'm now ready for that role.
 So please consider me for the next job.'
 You could then create within an organisation really good succession planning.
 You could create evidence of what people can do and not do within their portfolios, and HR be able to look in on those.
 I think that for that, it'd be really good.
 The other thing, too, was we're now under pressure from QQI to ensure that all lecturers do CPD training.
 That's another area I wanted to look at in Griffith was actually creating a portfolio for every lecturer where they could record all their CPD training.

 Kristina Hoeppner: